Exact Pareto Optimal Search for Multi-Task Learning and Multi-Criteria Decision-Making: Experimental Results

-The results indicate that PESA-EPO is able to efficiently (lower time of execution) achieve close approximation to the Pareto front (lower IGD).
-CTAEA uses the decomposition technique of PMTL (\S \ref{sec:po_prefer} and Appendix \ref{sec:pmtl_info}).
-The computational complexity of decomposition strategy grows exponentially with the number of objectives.
-This is reflected in our experiment as well.
+The results indicate that PESA-EPO is able to efficiently (lower time of execution) achieve close approximation to the PF (lower IGD).
+CTAEA uses a decomposition technique similar to PMTL (\S \ref{sec:mtl_back} and Appendix \ref{sec:pmtl_info}).
+Its computational complexity grows exponentially with the number of objectives, as seen in our experiment as well.
 The time required to reach an IGD value of same scale as that of the competing algorithms is significantly more in DTLZ2 and DTLZ7, where $m=3$, as compared to the other bi-objective problems.
 PESA-TDM is efficient and suitable when the dimension of solution space is low: in TNK, it achieves as good an approximation as PESA-EPO with lesser execution time.
-However, for high dimensional solution spaces it is inefficient because, for every new reference vector in the PESA procedure, it has to solve an optimization problem (TDM) starting from a random initialization.
-On the other hand, PESA-EPO uses a previously obtained optimal solution as an initialization to solve an optimization problem (EPO).
-Moreover, the points in the trajectory of this optimization are Pareto optimal solutions.
+Although PESA-CS is similar to PESA-TDM, it requires more samples of weight vectors from the PESA recursions (see \S \ref{sec:pesa-epo}) since CS stagnates for some weights and does not reach the PF, thereby requiring more time to achieve similar level of IGD values as that of PESA-TDM.
+For high-dimensional solution spaces both PESA-TDM and PESA-CS are inefficient because, for every new weight vector in PESA, they have to solve an optimization problem starting from a random initialization.
+On the other hand, PESA-EPO uses a previously obtained EPO as an initialization to solve the next problem.
+Moreover, the points in the trajectory of this optimization are PO solutions.
 As a result, PESA-EPO efficiently achieves very good performance.